Easter activities and books for kids

 If you’re looking for things to do with the little ones over the Easter holidays, these Easter activities will provide hours of outdoor and indoor fun for kids.
-From Easter crafts and outdoor games to songs and books, there is plenty here to keep them entertained come rain or shine!
+From Easter crafts and games to songs and books, there is plenty here to keep them entertained come rain or shine!

 Make your own Charlie Chick